ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 - generative methods

 Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

-**Data Acquisition/Preprocessing**

-ingestion.py: Script that enables the user to hand write their own text, save it, and upload it into the text recognition model.
-Resizes and manipulates the image autamitcally to conform to model requirements.
-Widgets are made available through the Holoviz and Bokeh Python libraries.

 ## Results